 bookstore is located on St. Mary’s Street.
 It is a popular hub for literary activities in Antigua, including the monthly Wadadli Pen Open Mic.
 It has given to Wadadli Pen from the beginning and has done more than give since 2010, assisting with lots behind the scenes, especially the awards preparation and hosting.
 Having the strain of planning and executing that on my own lifted has been key to Wadadli Pen being able to continue, so thanks to the management and staff for that, and thanks to the Best of Books for its contribution to our prize package, including the Wadadli Pen Challenge plaque on which the names of all our winners are emblazoned.

-Four time Wadadli Pen judge and chief judge for the past 10 years Brenda had officially relinquished the role, but when I needed someone to come in this year to make a final call, she stepped up – as she continues to do with other programmes like her Just Write Writers Retreat and her writing programme in the prison.
+Four time Wadadli Pen judge/chief judge, Brenda had officially relinquished the role, but when I needed someone to come in this year to make a final call, she stepped up – as she continues to do with other programmes like her Just Write Writers Retreat and her writing programme in the prison.
 Appreciate her always going the extra mile for the literary arts.

 is a busy artist.
 There’s her work with Women of Antigua – staging the Vagina Monologues and When a Woman Moans.
 There’s her work with August Rush – Expressions, the Young Poets Society and other theatrical support services.
 There’s her online publication Black Girl in the Ring, conceptualized from her autobiographical poem of the same name.
 All this while holding down her day job and finding time to continue creating her own poetry, poetry that’s landed her at the Poetry Parnassus at the 2012 Olympics and spots in publications like Parnassus at the 2012 Olympics in The World Record: International Voices from Southbank Centre’s Poetry Parnassus and So the Nailhead Bend So the Story End: An Anthology of Antiguan and Barbudan Writing.